airframesio/data/README.md

 # Non-Commercial Significant Contributor License

 As a thank you to meaningful contributions, any significant contributor may use the data in their projects without attribution for non-commercial purposes.
-A significant contributor is classified by a minimum of $250 annual payment or considerable data file submissions.
+A significant contributor is classified by meaningful data file submissions or a minimum of $250 annual payment.

 # Commercial License